Python-PyQt/PyQt6-Docs/descriptions/QtOpenGLWidgets/QOpenGLWidget-c.rst

 :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` supports multiple update behaviors, just like :sip:ref:`~PyQt6.QtOpenGL.QOpenGLWindow`.
 In preserved mode the rendered content from the previous :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL` call is available in the next one, allowing incremental rendering.
 In non-preserved mode the content is lost and :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL` implementations are expected to redraw everything in the view.

 Before Qt 5.5 the default behavior of :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` was to preserve the rendered contents between :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL` calls.
 Since Qt 5.5 the default behavior is non-preserved because this provides better performance and the majority of applications have no need for the previous content.
 This also resembles the semantics of an OpenGL-based :sip:ref:`~PyQt6.QtGui.QWindow` and matches the default behavior of :sip:ref:`~PyQt6.QtOpenGL.QOpenGLWindow` in that the color and ancillary buffers are invalidated for each frame.
 To restore the preserved behavior, call :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.setUpdateBehavior` with ``PartialUpdate``.

+**Note:** When dynamically adding a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` into a widget hierarchy, e.g. by parenting a new :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` to a widget where the corresponding top-level widget is already shown on screen, the associated native window may get implicitly destroyed and recreated if the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` is the first of its kind within its window.
+This is because the window type changes from :sip:ref:`~PyQt6.QtGui.QSurface.SurfaceType.RasterSurface` to :sip:ref:`~PyQt6.QtGui.QSurface.SurfaceType.OpenGLSurface` and that has platform-specific implications.
+This behavior is new in Qt 6.4.

+Once a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` is added to a widget hierarchy, the contents of the top-level window is flushed via OpenGL-based rendering.
+Widgets other than the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` continue to draw their content using a software-based painter, but the final composition is done through the 3D API.

 **Note:** Displaying a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` requires an alpha channel in the associated top-level window's backing store due to the way composition with other :sip:ref:`~PyQt6.QtWidgets.QWidget`-based content works.
 If there is no alpha channel, the content rendered by the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` will not be visible.
 This can become particularly relevant on Linux/X11 in remote display setups (such as, with Xvnc), when using a color depth lower than 24.
 For example, a color depth of 16 will typically map to using a backing store image with the format :sip:ref:`~PyQt6.QtGui.QImage.Format.Format_RGB16` (RGB565), leaving no room for an alpha channel.
 Therefore, if experiencing problems with getting the contents of a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` composited correctly with other the widgets in the window, make sure the server (such as, vncserver) is configured with a 24 or 32 bit depth instead of 16.